The Sodom story in Genesis 19 was never about gays or lesbians or homosexuality.

-The Sodom story has been used to attack gays and lesbians for hundreds of years but now, it is time for all Christians to admit the truth.
-After centuries of false teaching about what happened in S@dom 3800 years ago, anti-gay evangelical scholars admit the truth in writing.
+The Genesis 19 story has been used to attack gays and lesbians for hundreds of years but it is time for all Christians to admit the truth.
+After centuries of false teaching about what happened in Sodom 3800 years ago, anti-gay evangelical scholars admit the truth in writing.
 God's judgment on biblical S@dom had nothing to do with gays and lesbians.

-Despite the facts in the video, some Christians still teach that the S@dom story is about homosexuality.
+Despite the facts, some Christians still teach that the S@dom story is about homosexuality.
 Isn't it time for everyone to admit that Genesis 19 is not about consensual gay relationships?
 Secular history and many statements in the Bible provide us with facts which flatly contradict the anti-gay view.

 For 1800 years after the events in S@dom, Jewish prophets in the Bible and Jewish authors outside the Bible, understood that the issue was Inhospitality, not homosexuality.